Chris Spedding: Career

-He played on the tracks "Not Such A Bad Boy", "So Bad" and "No Value" on Paul McCartney's Give My Regards to Broad Street released in 1984.
+He played on the tracks "Not Such A Bad Boy", "So Bad" and "No Values" on Paul McCartney's Give My Regards to Broad Street released in 1984.
 Spedding recalls Ringo Starr, engineer Geoff Emerick and producer George Martin working on the same sessions as well as McCartney and his wife, Linda.
 In the same year he played on Roger Daltrey's solo album Parting Should Be Painless.
 Spedding was producer of the first two albums by the Canadian rockabilly band, The Razorbacks, entitled Go to Town (1988) and Live a Little (1989).
 In 1995, he played on Willy DeVille's Big Easy Fantasy, and later that year, on his album Loup Garou.

 Accepting an invitation, Spedding toured with a reformed Roxy Music in 2001.
 By now in his late fifties, Spedding's own blues rock offerings One Step Ahead of the Blues (2002) and Click Clack (2005) were released, followed by It's Now Or Never in 2007.
 He was one of only two musicians from the 1976 album Jeff Wayne's Musical Version of The War of the Worlds to return for Jeff Wayne's Black Smoke Band's 2006–2012 tour of Europe.
 He then featured on the 2012 album Jeff Wayne's Musical Version of The War of the Worlds – The New Generation, touring with the show in 2012 and 2014.

-On 31 October 2011, the 11 track CD King Mob album was released featuring Spedding on guitar, Glen Matlock on bass, Martin Chambers on drums, Sixteen on guitar and fronted by Stephen W. Parsons, aka Snips a former member of Sharks.
+On 31 October 2011 the 11 track CD King Mob album was released featuring Spedding on guitar, Glen Matlock on bass, Martin Chambers on drums, Sixteen on guitar and fronted by Stephen W. Parsons, aka Snips a former member of Sharks.
 Although both the album and live shows received positive reviews, King Mob announced that they were disbanding in September 2012.

-In June 2014, Spedding appeared as a special guest playing guitar with Bryan Ferry at the 2014 Glastonbury Festival held in Pilton, Somerset, United Kingdom.
-In 2016, and again in 2019, he toured the US with Ferry.
+In June 2014 Spedding appeared as a special guest playing guitar with Bryan Ferry at the 2014 Glastonbury Festival.
+In 2017 and 2019 he toured the US with Ferry.

+Associate bands

+Spedding has been associated with the following artists bands: